-Hussaini Bridge or Hussaini Suspension bridge was basically a local commuter for the villagers that has now become a popular tourist destination in Hunza Valley.
+Hussaini Bridge or Hussaini Suspension Bridge was a local commuter for the villagers that has now become a popular tourist destination in Hunza Valley.

 Location of Hussaini Suspension Bridge

-It is also one of the longest suspension bridges of the world.
+It is also one of the longest suspension bridges in the world.
 Nothing about this bridge inspires confidence, with huge gaps between the wooden planks and the rope.
-Bridge is literally made of rope and wooden planks only.
+The bridge is made of rope and wooden planks only.

 Most people ask about Where is the bridge.
-Hussaini bridge is over the Passu River on the Upper Gojal area of Hunza Valley.
+Hussaini Bridge is over the Passu River in the Upper Gojal area of Hunza Valley.
 It is 64 meters long and 400 steps high.
-In addition, this bridge is very intense in the center due its own weight and the people crossing it.
+In addition, this bridge is very intense in the center due to its weight and the people crossing it.
 Normally only seven people are allowed at a time.
 Check the climate and season before visiting this place.

 Length of Hussaini Bridge:

 The length of the Hussaini Suspension Bridge, also known as Hussaini Hanging Bridge, is approximately 150 meters (500 feet) long.
 The bridge is located in the Hunza Valley of the Gilgit-Baltistan region in northern Pakistan, and it spans over the Borith Lake.